 Well, Meaning of veganism in simple words, it is a way of living in which people exclude all forms of exploitation and cruelty.
-Though in this combined world, it is quite hard to put a full stop to all forms of exploitation and cruelty, it can be said that people avoid that as much as possible.
+It is quite hard to put a full stop to all forms of exploitation and cruelty, it can be said that people avoid that as much as possible.

 A person who is vegetarian does not consume any meat.
 However, they do consume dairy products and the products which might be derived from the animals, such as leather.
 Whereas, Veganism does not allow using any product which has been directly or indirectly derived from any animal.
-However, vegetarianism can help you become a vegan
+However, vegetarianism can help you going vegan easily

 Veganism has some ethical background to its origin.
 They believe that every creature has the right to live and has the freedom to live their life the way they want.
 Vegans oppose the psychological and physical stress that animals endure during catering to serve humans.